The Irish are mad about sports and Dubliners are no different. Here’s an introduction to Dublin’s sport scene.

 Gaelic games, which include Gaelic football, hurling and camogie, are by far the most popular.
 For 24%, it’s their favourite sport.
 14% chose soccer and 13% chose rugby.

 The poll suggests tennis, cycling, golf and athletics are well-liked too.
 In fact, the Dublin Marathon is among the biggest in Europe.
 And, unlike other capital cities, Dublin is home to dozens of top-class golf courses.

 But whatever niche sport you’re into, you’ll find an outlet.
 From boxing and cricket to water sports and American football, there’s no shortage of sports in Dublin.

 Getting involved in sports in Dublin

-The Federation of Irish Sport estimates that Ireland has around 12,000 clubs across 64 sports.
+The Federation of Irish Sport (PDF) estimates that Ireland has around 12,000 clubs across 64 sports.
 Wherever you are in Dublin, the nearest football or Gaelic club is likely to be located just a few minutes away.